Eryana94/MLinMS_project/README.md

 Lenght of examined fingerprint region can be changed by modifying value of 'fl' in main().
 For example, if fl = 50, the code trains binary classifiers to determine the first 50 bits of the fingerprint.

-THE CODE IS NOT PARALLEZED SO DO NOT RUN FOR THE WHOLE FINGERPRINT (1024 BITS)
+THE CODE IS NOT PARALLELIZED SO DO NOT RUN FOR THE WHOLE FINGERPRINT (1024 BITS)

 ####### For fingerprinting (RDK default fingerprint)